Boyle to St Arnaud: 110 km, 5 days

 - There is a Four Square at 49 High St, and a large, well supplied Fresh Choice 200m further away from the waterfront at 102 High St.

 - The Interislander ferry – 0800 802 802.
-Several sailings a day to Wellington, fares $56 to $75 depending on flexibility.
-Add $45 for the premium lounge and its free meals.
+Several sailings a day to Wellington, fares $60 to $76 depending on flexibility.
 The trip on the Interislander or Bluebridge takes about 3 hrs 15 mins.
 Note that the terminal in Wellington is 30 mins or so walk from town.
 There is a free shuttle bus from 8am to 7pm.

-- Bluebridge ferry – 04 471 6188.
-Several sailings a day to Wellington, fares $53 to $73.
+- Bluebridge ferry – 04 471 6188, 0800 844 844.
+Several sailings a day to Wellington, fares similar to Interislander.
 Cabins are available for an extra $30 to $40, but these work best for the night sailing from Wellington.
 The terminal in Picton is about 1 km from town but a free shuttle bus leaves near the iSite and a couple of other locations one hour before each sailing.
 The Wellington terminal is well sited, opposite the railway station.

 Always check the Trail Status pages of the official Te Araroa website for recent changes or alerts on the trail.